-The test is constructed so that there are at least six items measuring each assessable OAS (Standards 2-6).
-The number of items, six, is based on estimating the number of items that could produce a reasonably reliable estimate of a student's mastery of the content measured.
+The test is constructed so that the items are measuring the assessable reading and writing OAS.
+The items are selected to provide a reasonably reliable estimate of a student's mastery of the content measured.

 2. Range-of-Knowledge Correspondence